 5G Will Integrate LTE

-5G will likely be designed to build upon the existing LTE networks and many features will start to be available as part of the LTE-Advanced Pro standard.
+An essential component to answering what is 5G is that it will likely be designed to build upon the existing LTE networks and many features will start to be available as part of the LTE-Advanced Pro standard.

 Some of those features include carrier aggregation, which lets operators use existing spectrum more efficiently and also increases network capacity.
 Carrier aggregation will also allow wireless operators to increase user throughput rates.

 Self-organizing networks (SON) will likely also be a key factor in the radio access portion.
 Other technologies such as coordinated multipoint, which lets operators have multiple sites simultaneously transmitting signals and processing signals, will also likely be a key technology.